-Eating disorders such as anorexia and bulimia nervosa also contribute to the rise in GERD.
+Eating disorders, such as anorexia and bulimia nervosa, may also contribute to some cases of GERD.
 "People who induce vomiting, or have in the past, can have an increased risk of heartburn," says Jacqueline L. Wolf, M.D., an associate professor of medicine at Harvard Medical School.

-Occasional or mild acid reflux can usually be prevented by adopting a few changes in lifestyle, which include:
+Occasional or mild cases of acid reflux can usually be prevented by adopting a few lifestyle changes.
+For example:

-- avoiding lying down for three hours after a meal
+- Avoid lying down for three hours after a meal.

-- eating smaller meals more frequently throughout the day
+- Eat smaller meals more frequently throughout the day.

-- raising the head of the bed six to eight inches by placing wooden blocks under your bedposts.
+- Raise the head of your bed six to eight inches by placing wooden blocks under your bedposts.
 Bed risers are another option for doing this.

 - citrus fruits

 If you experience acid reflux or heartburn after eating certain foods, take steps to avoid them.